Skip to main content

 Safebucket's authentication system provides:

-• Local Authentication: Username/password with secure password hashing (Argon2id)
+• Local Authentication: Username/password with Argon2id hashing

 • OIDC Integration: Support for any OIDC provider (Pocket ID, Authelia, Keycloak, Google, GitHub, custom OIDC)